 As defined in [SP800-63C], FAL2 requires the assertion presentation to be protected against injection by an attacker at the RP.
 To accomplish this, PIV federation at FAL2 SHALL use back-channel presentation methods.

 As defined in [SP800-63C], FAL3 requires the establishment of a bound authenticator, which the subscriber presents directly to the RP alongside the federation assertion from the IdP.
-Though most PIV credentials can be used as bound authenticators at FAL3, the nature of the binding depends on the type of authenticator, its use, and its phishing resistance qualities.
+The bound authenticator does not need to be a PIV credential, though most PIV credentials can be used as bound authenticators at FAL3.
+When used as a bound authenticator, a PIV credential must be verified separately from the PIV identity account and the assertion with which it is associated.
+The nature of the binding depends on the type of authenticator, its use, and its phishing resistance qualities.
+The same authenticator MAY be used as both a derived PIV authenticator at the IdP and a bound authenticator at the RP in a single transaction provided that both the IdP and RP separately verify the authenticator.

 In the case of a lost bound authenticator, the RP SHALL provide mechanisms for unbinding old authenticators and binding a new authenticator at FAL3.

 Agencies SHALL select the FAL appropriate for a given RP using the digital identity risk management process specified in [SP800-63].
-Notwithstanding the results of that process specifying a higher assurance level, agencies SHOULD use federation protocols, architectures, and processes compliant with FAL2 or higher to maximize the assurance provided by the management of the PIV identity accounts.
+Notwithstanding the results of that process specifying a higher assurance level, agencies SHOULD use federation protocols, architectures, and processes that are compliant with FAL2 or higher to maximize the assurance provided by the management of the PIV identity accounts.

 When not practical to deploy federation at FAL2 in low-impact use cases, agencies MAY elect to use FAL1 technologies and processes, in accordance with their digital identity risk management process.
 In such cases, the risk assessment SHALL consider the potential impact of risks associated with the FAL1 mechanisms that will be used.
-This could include assertion injection attacks associated with front-channel presentation mechanisms or acceptance of outdated attributes associated with use of PIV IdPs that are not the subjects’ home IdPs.
+This could include assertion injection attacks associated with front-channel presentation mechanisms or acceptance of outdated attributes associated with use of PIV IdPs that are not the subjects’ home agency IdPs.

 This section is normative.